2024 Solar Incentives Guide for Rochester Hills, MI - Tax Credits & Rebates

 EcoWatch's Rochester Hills, MI Solar Incentives FAQs

-It's best to speak with your local Rochester Hills solar installer for a better understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided by the Michigan government, might have additional requirements.
+It's best to speak with your local Rochester Hills solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those given by the state of Michigan, may have other requirements.

-You can lower your carbon footprint by 500 pounds of CO2 annually when you install solar panels.
-This adds up to roughly 10,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+You can reduce your carbon footprint by 500 pounds of CO2 annually when you switch to solar panels.
+This adds up to around 10,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

-While we recommend speaking with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives will apply to a second home, provided that it is in the United States and owned by you.
-There may be other incentives available for commercial properties specifically, depending on the specifics.
+While we recommend speaking with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives will apply to a second home, as long as it is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.